-5S and Heijunka, among other techniques, can be viewed as being focused on both the Unevenness and Overburden categories.
+5S and heijunka, among other techniques, can be viewed as being focused on both the unevenness and overburden categories.

-IV.
-Extended Value Stream Management - 150 points total
+Extended Value Stream Management 150 points total

 Product development and supplier management are key to achieving high-level business results to meet customer expectations.
 In many cases, product development and supplier management for a multi-plant corporation are not located at the plant.
-However, product development and supplier management techniques, tools, and principles still are necessary for manufacturing success.
-If your plant is not directly responsible for Product Development and Supplier Management, you will need to solicit expected documentation and information from the appropriate corporate offices and describe your processes appropriately.
+However, product development and supplier management techniques, tools and principles still are necessary for manufacturing success.

+If your plant is not directly responsible for product development and supplier management, you will need to solicit expected documentation and information from the appropriate corporate offices and describe your processes appropriately.
 If the plant is part of a multi-plant corporation, include information from that perspective if it impacts your extended value stream.

 Product development and supplier costs significantly impact the total cost of a product.

-This section should describe the processes of product development and supplier management by the plant applying for the AME award.
+This section should describe the processes of product development and supplier management by the plant applying for the AME Excellence Award.